Take Action!

 Our organization is based in South Dakota, so we are sharing our Congressional Delegation.
 If you are not from South Dakota, please follow this link to locate your Congressional Representatives at USA.Gov.

-The order of the most effective ways to contact:
+The most effective ways to contact, in order:

-1) Call - You should make six calls a day — to your two senators and your one representative at their Washington, D.C., office and their local office.
-Calls are what all the congresspeople pay attention to.
-Every single day, your senators and representative and their senior staff get a report of the three most-called-about topics for that day at each of their offices, and exactly how many people said what about each of those topics.
-They’re also sorted by ZIP code and area code.
+Aim to make six calls a day — two senators and your house representative at both their local and Washington, D.C. offices.
+Calling forces our representatives to pay attention.
+Every single day - your senators, representative, and their senior staff get a report of the three most-called-about topics for that day at each of their offices, and exactly how many people said what about each of those topics.

 Congressional Representatives Zinke (MT) and Vasquez (NM) have launched a Bipartisan Public Lands Caucus to Champion Conservation and Access.